uniphier/uniphier-bl/README.md

 3. ARM Trusted Firmware BL1

   This runs on the DRAM.
-This extracts the BL2 from a image container called FIP (Firmware Image Package), onto the DRAM.
+This extracts the BL2 from an image container called FIP (Firmware Image Package), onto the DRAM.
 If TBBR is enabled, the BL2 is authenticated in the standard mechanism of ARM Trusted Firmware.